 Diana V. Pastrana, Ph.D.

-Dr. Pastrana received her B.S. from Hartwick College in Oneonta, N.Y.
+Dr. Pastrana received her B.S. in biochemistry from Hartwick College in Oneonta, N.Y.
 She earned her Ph.D. from Johns Hopkins University School of Hygiene and Public Health.
-Her thesis work at the laboratory of Dr. Alan Scott was on filarial nematodes, where she identified a homologue of the Macrophage Migration Inhibitory Factor, which allows worms to redirect their host's immune response.
-She came to the NIH as a postdoctoral fellow at the Laboratory of Cellular Oncology in 1998, under the leadership of Dr. John Schiller where she developed the a neutralization assay for papillomaviruses.
-She became a Staff Scientist in the Laboratory of Molecular Biology in Dr. David FitzGerald's laboratory where she studied immunotoxins.
-She returned to the LCO to work with Dr. Christopher Buck where she is currently studying polyomaviruses and is developing a vaccine that might help prevent nephropathy in kidney transplant patients.
+Her thesis work at the laboratory of Dr. Alan Scott was on parasitic worms that cause elephantiasis.
+She identified a homologue of a protein (Macrophage Migration Inhibitory Factor), which allows worms to redirect the host immune response to their advantage.
+She came to the NIH as a postdoctoral fellow at the Laboratory of Cellular Oncology in 1998, under the leadership of Dr. John Schiller where she developed neutralization tests for papillomaviruses.
+She became a Staff Scientist in the Laboratory of Molecular Biology in Dr. David FitzGerald's laboratory where she studied a bacterial toxin that can be harnessed to kill certain types of leukemia cells.
+She returned to the LCO to work with Dr. Christopher Buck, where she works on virus discovery, polyomavirus basic biology/immunology, and vaccine development.

 Research